Document name

 Death before Age 65

-1. If the worker or dependent spouse passes away prior to reaching 65 years of age, the principal sum with accrued interest will be paid to the worker’s or dependent spouse’s estate upon receipt of the death certificate or other proof of death.
+1. If the worker or dependent spouse passes away prior to reaching 65 years of age, the principal sum with accrued interest will be paid to the worker’s or dependent spouse’s estate upon receipt of the death certificate or other proof of death and verification of the executor of the estate.

 2. If the worker’s death was a result of the work-related injury for which they were receiving earnings loss benefits, annuity payouts will not reduce compensation payable to dependants.